-- driving appeal
+- Driver appeal

 - Derivative looks

-More tech, more luxury
+More technology, more luxury

-Ambient Air Fragrance with ionisation allows the climate control to reduce any harmful or irritant particulates from the air inside the car, improving the experience for any allergy sufferers, plus dispersing a fragrance of your choice.
+Ambient Air Fragrance with ionisation allows the climate control to reduce any harmful or irritant particles from the air inside the car, improving the experience for any allergy sufferers, plus dispersing a fragrance of your choice.

-At night BMW’s ‘Laserlights’ take LED technology one step further, with a full-beam reach that doubles previous systems’ with faster reactions and more precise beam pattern.
+At night BMW’s Laserlights take LED technology one step further, with a full-beam reach that doubles previous systems’, with faster reactions and more precise beam pattern.
 Meanwhile the Welcome Light Carpet will project an illuminated walkway to the doors when you unlock the vehicle after the sun has gone down.

 Petrol, diesel and plug-in hybrid engines